 We can all use less plastic and put litter in the bin.
 With just a little bit of planning, it's easy to choose reusable options and refuse single use plastics.
 In six simple steps, we can help beat plastic pollution:

-The major supermarkets (Coles, Woolworths, Harris Farm and IGA) have now joined states such as Queensland and Western Australia to implement a ban on stores giving away free single use plastic bags.
-So it's time to remember your reusable bags when you go to the shops – it's good for the environment and you'll save money.
+The major supermarkets (Coles, Woolworths, Harris Farm and IGA) have implemented a ban on stores giving away free single use plastic bags.
 Find out more about the change including how to recycle soft plastics (hint, it's not in your yellow bin).

-In July, the City of Canterbury Bankstown committed to phasing out single-use plastics, including straws, cutlery, cups and plates, from all Council-run facilities and events.
-The proposal received unanimous support from councillors.
+In July 2018, Council committed to a staged phase out of single-use plastics including straws, cutlery, cups and plates from all Council-run facilities and events.
+The proposal received unanimous support from Councillors.

 Some of the actions already undertaken by Council include: